 - Make sure that the patient email is correct

 - Only transmit the bare minimal information in an email

-- Have standard disclaimer at the end of every email
+- Have a standard disclaimer at the end of every email

 - All emails must be encrypted

 - Do not use your non-work email to communicate with a patient.
-For example, you should never use yahoo or hotmail but use the email system set up by the institution
+For example, you should never use commercial email accounts, but use the email system set up by the institution

-Like emails, there should be specific policies and guideline regarding the use of faxes to transmit medical information.
+Like emails, there should be specific policies and guidelines regarding the use of faxes to transmit medical information.
 Some of the recommendations include the following: